baricadr/baricadr/README.md

 When pulling, it will try to respect as much as possible the local data compared to the remote one, which means:

 - No risk of multiple pulls at once on the same directory.
-- When pulling, if a file was modified locally, it will be kept untouched as long as its modification time is younger than the remote file.
-If the local file is older, it will be replaced.
+- When pulling, if a file was modified locally, it will be kept untouched.
 - When pulling, if a file was deleted manually locally, it will be downloaded.

+We consider that if a local file was modified, it will end up being propagated to the remote during the next backup.

 # Configuring